timescale/docs.timescale.com-content/introduction/timescaledb-vs-nosql.md

   can leverage PostGIS's geometric datatypes, indexes, and queries.
 - **Third-party tools**: TimescaleDB supports anything that speaks SQL, including BI tools like Tableau.

-## When *Not* to Use TimescaleDB?

-Then again, if any of the following is true, you might not want to use TimescaleDB:

-- **Simple read requirements**: If you simply want fast key-value lookups or single column rollups, an in-memory or column-oriented database might be more appropriate.
-The former clearly does not scale to the same data volumes, however, while the latter's performance significantly underperforms for more complex queries.
-- **Very sparse or unstructured data**: While TimescaleDB leverages PostgreSQL support for JSON/JSONB formats and handles sparsity quite efficiently (bitmaps for NULL values), schema-less architectures may be more appropriate in certain scenarios.
-- **Heavy compression is a priority**:  Benchmarks show TimescaleDB running on ZFS getting around 4x compression, but compression-optimized column stores might be more appropriate for higher compression rates.
-- **Infrequent or offline analysis**: If slow response times are acceptable (or fast response times limited to a small number of pre-computed metrics), and if you don't expect many applications/users to access that data concurrently, you might avoid using a database at all and instead just store data in an distributed file system.